-- Using internal and external learning and success stories to continually improve our services. - Collaborating with partners to design and test new services. - Identifying opportunities to work with new partners or expand existing partner networks. - Anticipating the key shifts in public behaviour that will impact enduring issues to ensure that collectively we are prepared to address them.
-Our front-line presence means that we are well placed to pick up and interpret any lead indicators.
+- Using internal and external learning and success stories to continually improve our services. - Collaborating with partners to design and test new services. - Identifying opportunities to work with new partners including public, private and 3rd sector organisations, or expand existing partner networks. - Anticipating the key shifts in public behaviour that will impact enduring issues to ensure that collectively we are prepared to address them.
+Our frontline presence means that we are well placed to pick up and interpret any lead indicators.